 Deloitte’s survey targeted organisations in a wide range of industries, ranging in size from a few hundred employees to several thousand across 55 countries.

-Payroll from an HR Standpoint
+Who Manages Payroll – from an HR Management Standpoint

-- Payroll is some of the most sensitive information and should be kept strictly confidential.
-Employee confidentiality should be managed at the HR level, so payroll would naturally reside with the HR department.
+- Payroll management is some of the most sensitive information and should be kept strictly confidential.
+Employee confidentiality should be managed at the HR level, so payroll management would naturally reside with the HR department.

-- There is always potential for payroll processing errors.
+- There is always some potential for payroll processing errors.
 As HR primarily deals with employee relations, queries on payroll should be an HR responsibility.

-Payroll from a Finance Standpoint
+Who Manages Payroll – from a Finance Standpoint

 When dealing with numbers it seems like a natural choice for the finance team to take control.
-Some advocate that it should always be an accounting function’s responsibility, as payroll touches many core accounting responsibilities.
+Some advocate that it should always be an accounting function’s responsibility, as payroll management touches many core accounting responsibilities.

-- Strong internal controls would dictate that payroll is generally a finance job, as HR professionals are not usually aware of the strict legal and audit procedures that payroll must follow to comply.
+- Strong internal controls would dictate that payroll management is generally a finance job, as HR professionals are not usually aware of the strict legal and audit procedures that payroll must follow to comply.

+Who Manages Payroll Better?
 Is Payroll Outsourcing an Even Better Alternative?